layer-3/docs/docs/legacy/about/offering.md

 Today, we see hacks occurring everywhere and witness how various bottlenecks and flaws lead to huge token steals.
 State channel technology proves effective in fighting this dangerous trend.
 The funds belong to either a state channel or the user's wallet.
 On both sides, it is impossible to break into the wallet without the secure private key or avoid two-sided confirmation for the final status update on the state channel.

-### For End-Users&#x20;
+### For End-Users

 Yellow Network is non-custodial.
 End-users deposit funds to the smart contract through their personal hard/software wallet.
-This resolves major end-user concerns about the improper storage of funds and the safety of their assets.&#x20;
+This resolves major end-user concerns about the improper storage of funds and the safety of their assets.

 The security of the end-users' funds is also ensured by the amount of collateral that brokers have to deposit before opening a trading channel.
 As soon as any fraud or malicious activity is detected on the state channel, the dispute system will ensure the return of assets to their rightful owners.